digitalocean/kubecon-2022-doks-workshop/README.md

 1. Reread the instructions and try the last command again
 1. Google the error
-1. If you are at the conference in-person, ask for help from someone sitting near you, or go to the back where a teaching assitant can help you
+1. If you are at the conference in-person, ask for help from someone sitting near you, or go to the back where a teaching assistant can help you
 1. Ask for help in the `#2-kubecon-custom-extendk8s` Slack channel

 ### Learn More